matplotlib/matplotlib/doc/users/explain/api_interfaces.rst

 scripts.
 A reference to the current Figure can be retrieved using `~.pyplot.gcf` and to the current Axes by `~.pyplot.gca`.
-The `~.pyplot` module retains a list of Figures, and each Figure retains a list of Axes on the figure for the user so that the following are all equivalent:
+The `~.pyplot` module retains a list of Figures, and each Figure retains a list of Axes on the figure for the user so that the following:

 .. plot::
     :include-source: